fauzaanu/diet/README.md

 # Alex Hormozi Diet Bot 🥗💪

-This Telegram bot implements the diet plan based on Alex Hormozi's method, as explained in his video.
+This Telegram bot implements the diet plan based on Alex Hormozi's method, as explained in his [video](https://youtu.be/fxyhIXZ6Yog).
 It provides personalized diet recommendations and meal plans based on user input.
+The meals are simply a query to chatgpt to keep it simple and 100% cost free for anyone to run it locally.

 ## Features